-A Message from Paul Yock
+A Message from Josh Makower

 Director, Stanford Biodesign

 I’m thrilled that Stanford Biodesign has earned the designation of a formal ‘Center’ at Stanford.
 This program is uniquely positioned to improve human health around the world.
-Their fellows and medical innovations change health care and have already directly benefited hundreds of thousands of patients.
-And they’re inspiring and empowering others by sharing best practices globally.
+Their fellows and medical innovations change healthcare and already have directly benefited hundreds of thousands of patients.
+And, they’re inspiring and empowering others by sharing best practices globally.

 – Brook Byers, Partner, Kleiner Perkins Caufield & Byers